sigmonsays/sigmonsays.github.io/src/content/post/why-go.md

 is a lot of graphical editors too if that is your thing.

+`vim-go`

+Lots of amazing features provided by vim-go

+- Godef - typing `gd` in vim goes to the file defining the type or function that is under the cursor
+- Automatic imports - typing `gi` in vim adds missing imports and removes unused imports

 **Others?**

 I am sure I missed some tools that I use.
 What tools do you use that are not mentioned here?